Difference Between Steel and Copper

 1. Copper exists naturally, as it is an element, whereas steel is an alloy.

-2. Steel is stronger and heavier than copper, and both can corrode in a moist environment.
+2. Although Steel is stronger but Copper is heavier than steel, and both can corrode in a moist environment.

 3. Copper is widely used for military, electrical, surgical, wiring and piping applications, while steel is used for building structures, doors and many other industries like automobiles.